aospandaaos/aospandaaos.github.io/index.md

 # Community

 Community is where we all come together to talk and exchange ideas.
-The best resource in this space is the [AOSP Developers Community](https://aosp-developers-community.github.io/).
-Feel free to join in the chat there

-There is also a Slack workspace (for historical reasons) dedicated to the meetup:
+This meetup is part of that, and there is a Slack workspace (for historical reasons) where can keep in touch between meetups:
 <https://join.slack.com/t/theaospandaao-ij91284/shared_invite/zt-1k7lmay4j-fX1EGjNgN7OUh72jucQg2g>

+# Devices
+Android is not just smart phones.
+[There is a separate section dedicated to Android running on devices of all types](devices.html)

 # Meetups